 Leaving the Delphi Valley and heading for Drummin, spectacular hills to climb and extreme care needed on the downhills.
 Expect severe corners and narrow country roads.
 On to a gradual climb up to the back of Croagh Patrick and the transition area.
 The final 2km of this section is on a loose-stoned and rough forestry track.
-Punctures possible on a road bike.
+Punctures possible on a road bike so caution advised.

 For more information on bike choice go to our Race FAQs

 Stage 5: Mountain run/walk (4.5km)